 The second photocopy (below) given to me had the following notation:

 "Coss & Bess -- Sister & Brother-in-law to William Wilson"

 I have never been able to figure out just who Coss & Bess were.

 I thought maybe "Coss & Bess" meant who the picture was to not who the picture was of.

 The research into William Wilson's family showed he had two siblings -- both sisters.
 One was named Mary and she married Jacob Helms.
 Another older sister listed in the Collin County, Texas 1850 census, was only known as E. G. (or J.).
 It was not known what happened to her.
 William's wife, Mary Huff Wilson, had a brother by the name of Cosley.
 I thought perhaps this could be him -- but his wife's name was Tempie.

 So the "Coss & Bess" written on the picture remained a mystery to me because it did not fit any of the family.

-Last month, I found the following picture on http://www.findagrave.com/.
+Last month, I found the following picture on Find A Grave.
 As you can see, it is the same picture as the one above, only in a little better condition.
-It was attached to W. J. Roberts who was buried in the Hess Cemetery in Jackson County, Oklahoma.
+It was attached to the memorial page for W. J. Roberts who was buried in the Hess Cemetery in Jackson County, Oklahoma.

 So the wife of William J. Roberts, Elizabeth Jane Roberts, appears to be the daughter listed in the 1850 Census for the James Wilson family.
 That would make her the sister to William Wilson.
 "Bess" is sometimes used as a nickname for Elizabeth.